zerroalfa/Digital_Marketing/README.md

 ### Data Sources

-Digital Marketing dataset: The primary dataset used for this analysis is the "Marketing.csv" file, containing detailed information about Airplane Crashes and Fatalities.
+Digital Marketing dataset: The primary dataset used for this analysis is the "Marketing.csv" file, containing detailed information about Digital Marketing.

 ### Tools